FEUP-ESOF-2020-21/open-cx-t4g1-grupo-1/readme.md

 ## Product Vision

-**A Simple and User Friendly App to provide the best possible hourly organization and adaptation to time table changes**
+**A Simple and User Friendly App to provide the best possible hourly organization and adaptation to timetable changes**

 ---
 ## Elevator Pitch